A pop up camper is a convenient towed RV that is expandable during use and collapses back down before transit.

 #2 – Install Shelving in the Pop up Camper

-Shelves are a simpler solution to get something off the ground or chest level, and out of the way.
+Shelves are a simple solution to get possessions off the ground or only at chest level and maintain popup camper organization.

 Read Also: What is a Gaucho Bed?